Introduction

 - Qualitative or Quantitative?
 A Practical Guide to Assessing Non-Financial Risks

-MetricStream Risk Control Self-Assessment (RCSA) enables organizations to document and evaluate their risk frameworks and key controls at multiple levels including corporate, business unit, and process levels.
+Risk Control Self-Assessment (RCSA), a part of the MetricStream Operational risk Management product, enables organizations to document and evaluate their risk frameworks and key controls at multiple levels including corporate, business unit, and process levels.
 It simplifies data aggregation, reporting, and comparison to provide enterprise-wide visibility into the RCSA process and highlight issues that need to be addressed on priority.
-Built on the proven MetricStream Platform, the RCSA software provides real-time visibility that enables organizations to track RCSA throughout its life cycle from initiation to closure.
-MetricStream RCSA has helped organizations achieve around 80% increase in risk and control framework-related operational efficiency.
+It provides real-time visibility that enables organizations to track RCSA throughout its life cycle from initiation to closure.

-With MetricStream RCSA, you can:
+With MetricStream Operational Risk Management, you can:

 A leading European financial institution was struggling with its manual approach to operational risk management.
 It established a new department for risk prevention and compliance and sought to build an integrated risk management program, strengthen responses to emerging technology risks, and improve risk management efficiency.